ms609/TreeSearch/cran-comments.md

 I have verified that the DOIs and URLs are correct.

 ## Downstream dependencies
-There is currently one downstream dependency for this package.
+There are currently two downstream dependencies for this package (and I maintain both).

 `revdepcheck::revdep_check()` identified no changes to worse in: